Solar Panel Cost in Honolulu, HI (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Honolulu area costs approximately $18,000 for a 7 kW system before incentives.
-After the 30% federal tax credit and Hawaii state incentives, the net cost drops to approximately $1,300.
+A typical solar installation in Honolulu costs approximately $18,000 for a 7 kW system (about $2.57/watt) before incentives.
+After the 30% federal tax credit and Hawaii's 35% state credit plus the $5,000 state rebate, the net cost drops to approximately $1,300.
+That is 20% above the U.S. average of $15,000.
+See all Hawaii incentives.

 SolarSavingsAI Research Team